Local-Connectivity-Lab/scn-documentation/docs/tutorials/epc-setup.md

 # Step 2: Configure Networking

 Remember to follow all the network configuration steps in the [Open5GS Quickstart documentation](https://open5gs.org/open5gs/docs/guide/01-quickstart/).
 For SCN's Ubuntu machines, this means:

 - Allowing IP forwarding on your machine, e.g. via the following command:
 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1
 ```
-- Setting up NAT rules using `iptables` so that traffic from the eNB can reach the Internetand vice versa
 - Using Netplan to configure network interfaces with IP addresses in the desired way.
+- Setting up NAT rules using `iptables` so that traffic from the eNB can reach the Internet and vice versa

+The latter two steps are explained in detail below.

 ## Netplan Configuration
 ### A. Recommended